Lactose is the naturally occurring sugar in animal milks e.g. cow, goat and sheep, and can be found in many food products, including:

 This is caused by an injury to the small intestine and can occur at any age although is more common in infancy.
 It can also develop as a result of surgery to your small intestine, some medications or other medical conditions including coeliac disease, gastroenteritis, Crohn’s disease and chemotherapy.

-Lactose intolerance is usually diagnosed after speaking with your doctor, who is likely to give you one of the following tests:
+They are likely to give you one of the following tests:

 Lactose Tolerance Test – after taking a lactose solution drink, a sample of blood is taken from the arm.
 This is then tested to see how much glucose it contains.
 If the blood sugar levels rise slowly, or not at all, you will be lactose intolerant.
 This is due to the fact that your body is unable to break down the lactose in glucose.